-Before accepting delivery of processed files, some legal professionals prefer to further filter and reduce the volume of files being promoted for review through metadata filtering based on criteria such as date ranges, custodians, recipients, and subjects.
+In some cases, legal professionals may want to further filter and reduce the volume of files being promoted for review through metadata filtering based on criteria such as date ranges, custodians, recipients, and subjects.
 Keyword searching for terms and phrases in documents or message text relevant to issues that may be used to support the claims and defenses of a party may be used to filter and reduce data volume.